omerbsezer/Fast-Kubernetes/K8s-CreatingPod-Imperative.md

 ## App: K8s Creating Pod - Imperative Way

 This scenario shows:
-- how to create basic K8s pod,
+- how to create basic K8s pod using imperative commands,
-- getting more information about pod,
+- how to get more information about pod (to solve troubleshooting),
-- entering into pod,
+- how to run commands in pod,
-- deleting pod.
+- how to delete pod.